Awards & Associations

 Here are some tips to help you recover the most legitimate payment from your Actual Cash Value policy:

 - Find your proof of purchase.
 Receipts are best, otherwise create a detailed description of model number, date of purchase, and other details to describe the lost item.
 Photos or videos of both the real and personal property are also very helpful as records of your lost/damaged property.
 You might also have canceled checks or charge card records, or maybe warranty information describing them.

 - Take photos of the damaged or destroyed property.
 Before you discard the damaged property, take photos or video to show the destroyed condition.

 - Get written estimates or bids before talking with the adjuster.
 Go shopping for the item in question.
 Get proof of pricing and Replacement Cost Values.

 - Prepare a List of Actual Losses.
 Include furniture, appliances, clothing, paintings, artifacts, food and equipment, regardless of you intent to replace the objects.

 - Prepare Your Claim.
 Write down the itemized damages on your claim.
 Be sure to attach photos, contractor estimates (in extreme) detail, and detailed descriptions, receipts, and proof of your losses.

 - Try to fully recover for your damages.
 But, don’t believe that any settlement is final, or that any settlement is fair.
-It is common for insurance companies to offer settlements at the lowest range of their payout scale.
+It is common for insurance companies to offer lowball payouts.

-If you need additional advise or counsel to help resolve issues like this, please feel free to contact The Rector Law Firm at (719) 578-1106.
+If you need additional advise or counsel to help resolve issues like this, please feel free to contact the best law firm in Colorado Springs, Rector Stuzynski LLC at (719) 578-1106.